magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

      (test :namespaces namespaces))))
 ```

-Let's if this simple solution it works by first calling it with the
+Let's see if this simple solution works by first calling it with the
 portable `modern-cljs.shopping.validators-test` test namespace and
 then without any `-n` option: